astropy/astropy/docs/table/index.rst

      --     5.0    y
       5     8.2    z

-Lastly, you can include certain object types like `~astropy.time.Time`, `~astropy.coordinates.SkyCoord` or `~astropy.units.Quantity` in your table.
+You can include certain object types like `~astropy.time.Time`, `~astropy.coordinates.SkyCoord` or `~astropy.units.Quantity` in your table.
 These "mixin" columns behave like a hybrid of a regular `~astropy.table.Column` and the native object type (see :ref:`mixin_columns`).
 For example::